 But what is there for you to see?
 There’s always something worth craning your necks for in our ever changing night sky, and whether you’re just an occasional Moon watcher or a more avid amateur astronomer, we’ve listed below a little something for everyone in our monthly astronomy guide for July.

 Keep watching the skies!

-Friday 12th July – This is the time of year to be looking for noctilucent clouds, which sometimes appear low down in the northwest (after sunset) and northeast (just before sunrise)
+Tuesday 1st July – Now is probably the best time of year to watch out for noctilucent clouds, which sometimes appear low down in the northwest (after sunset) and northeast (just before sunrise)

 These clouds are in the upper atmosphere and are usually too faint to see, becoming visible only when illuminated by sunlight from below the horizon while the lower layers of the atmosphere are in the Earth’s shadow

-Tuesday 16th July – This morning the Moon is seen at First Quarter phase
+Saturday 19th July – This morning our Moon is seen at Last Quarter phase

-Sunday 21st July – The Moon is at Perigee today at a distance of 358,400 km (222,699 miles), the closest point of its orbit to the Earth
+Monday 28th July – Today the Moon is at Apogee at a distance of 406,570 km (252,631 miles) the furthest point out in its orbit around the Earth this month

 Planets visible this month:

 Remember, it can take your eyes up to 20 minutes to become properly dark adapted, and anything up to an hour for a telescope to reach ambient temperature outside (to ensure the best image), so give yourself plenty of time to get set up!